When Zapier Isn't Enough: How to Build Agents That Actually Reason (Not Just Trigger)

 An agentic system — like LotsAgent — reasons about context and decides how to act.
 It reads the incoming email, evaluates the tone, checks the sender's history in memory, and drafts a response that actually fits the situation.
 If it hits an error midway through, it checkpoints and resumes, not restarts.

 The difference sounds abstract until you're the person who's been manually handling the edge cases Zapier couldn't.
 Then it becomes concrete: hours reclaimed, 2am failures eliminated, contexts that actually carry across sessions.
+This is covered in depth in our post on AI workflow automation vs AI agents, which breaks down exactly when to use each approach.

 Here's the part that matters for your team: you don't have to rebuild everything from scratch to get there.
 The workflow you're already running — the one with the judgment calls, the messy inputs, the steps that sometimes need to retry — doesn't need to be abandoned.
 It needs an agent layer on top of it.